-The aim of the Climate Action Tracker (CAT) project is to provide policy makers, civil society and the media that inform them with an up-to-date assessment of countries’ individual reduction targets and with an overview of their combined effects.
+The aim of the Climate Action Tracker (CAT) project is to provide policy makers, civil society and the media that inform them with an up-to-date assessment of countries’ individual reduction targets and with an overview of their combined effects at the global level.
 The intention is to make these pledges transparent and to encourage those governments that have not yet done so to make (or increase ambition of) their targets.
 In addition, we assess whether countries are on track to meet their commitments with currently implemented policies.

 The first mandatory emission reduction targets for many of the world’s leading economies were agreed for the first commitment period (2008 to 2012) of the Kyoto Protocol, adopted in 1997.
 In a second commitment period, running from 2013 to 2020, a much smaller number of countries have taken on additional commitments.
 Under the Kyoto Protocol, developing countries are not required to reduce emissions.

 Under the Copenhagen Accord of 2009 and the Cancun Agreements of 2010, many developed and developing countries communicated pledges for 2020.
 In the run up to the COP in Paris, countries submitted their post-2020 targets as Intended Nationally Determined Contributions (INDCs).
 Since then, many countries resubmitted or revised their NDCs under the Paris Agreement.

 - Meinshausen M, Meinshausen N, Hare W, Raper S C B, Frieler K, Knutti R, Frame D J and Allen M R (2009) Greenhouse-gas emission targets for limiting global warming to 2 °C. Nature 458 1158–62